jeffknupp/blog/in_progress/new_post.md

 exited from.

 This is all very standard when discussing functions (or *subroutines*) in most programming languages.
-There are times, though, when we want to cooperate. it would be useful for a function to generate a value and *temporarily* yield control back to its caller.
-Of course, during that temporary swap of control, the function would need to keep it's "state" saved for when it control is given back to *it*.

-Let's look at an example.
+There are times, though, when it's beneficial to have functions that can do something, yield a value, then later resume where they left off.
+I say "yield a value" because they dont't "returning" the value.
+`return` implies that the function is "returning" execution to the point at which it was called.
+"Yield," however, implies that the transfer of control is temporary, and the function expects to regain it in the future.

+"Functions" with these capabilites are called `coroutines`, and they're incredibly useful.
+Consider the following example where the main issue is one of controlling iteration:

 Suppose our boss asks us to write a function that takes a `list` of `int`s and returns all the elements which are prime numbers TODO asdf!!!!(^prime].
-He's just going to print them out in a nicely formatted manner, so we're free to return the results as anything that he can use in a `for` loop.
+The only additional requirement is that he needs to be able to iterate over the results.

+"Simple," we say, and we write the following:

     #!py
-    import math

     def get_primes(input_list):
         result_list = list()
         for element in input_list:
-            if element > 1 and is_prime(element):
+            if is_prime(element):
                 result_list.append()

+    # or better yet...

+    def get_primes(input_list):
+        return [element for element in input_list if is_prime(element)]

     def is_prime(number):
     if number > 1: